hmc-cs111-fall2016/project-ideas/free-3.md

 _What should be impossible or very difficult?_

 Honestly, this language seems very limited, and can only convey the name of the note and the duration of the note.
 It cannot express, for example, the dynamics of the note.
+However, this DSL is only meant to be an addition to what existing composition software can accomplish, so a user can very easily make adjustments after using my DSL.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there